-OMAHA (DTN) -- Light follow-up rain in the Argentina forecast and favorable moisture prospects over most of Brazil are the primary features for the commodity market's attention Thursday.
+OMAHA (DTN) -- Light rain in the Argentina forecast and heavy precipitation indicated for central Brazil are the primary weather features for the commodity market's attention Friday.

 Bryce Anderson can be reached at firstname.lastname@example.org

 (c) Copyright 2021 DTN, LLC.
 All rights reserved.